How Do You Become An Online Notary In Indiana?

 Is an Additional Surety Bond Required?

 No, remote Notaries in Indiana are not obligated to obtain a second surety bond.
-However, traditional Notaries in the state must hold a $25,000 surety bond to safeguard the public.
+Irrespective of the method of Notarial practice and execution of a signature, the traditional Notaries in the state are required to have a $25,000 surety bond.

 E&O Insurance in Indiana

-While Indiana does not mandate errors and omissions (E&O) insurance, it is highly recommended.
-This insurance policy can provide coverage for unintentional errors made by the Notary.
-If you already possess an E&O policy, you should verify whether it covers electronic notarial acts and remote online notarizations.
+It is not compulsory in Indiana for a Notary to have errors and omissions (E&O) insurance, but it is very advisable.
+This insurance policy can provide coverage for the mishaps that were not deliberately committed by the Notary … If you already possess an E&O policy, you should verify whether it covers electronic notarial acts and remote online notarizations.

 What to Expect as a Notary?